-The random coding bound is an information-theoretic performance limit, and it is derived without any complexity constraints as it assumes that all active users are jointly decoded, which has a prohibitive complexity.
+Polyanskiy provides a random coding achievability bound on the performance of URA over GMAC in \cite{polyanskiy2017perspective}, as a combination of a Chernoff-type bound and an information density-based one, which has been used as a benchmark for the energy efficiency in the URA over GMAC literature.
+The random coding bound is an information-theoretic performance limit, derived without any complexity constraints.
+It assumes that all active users are jointly decoded, which has a prohibitive complexity.
 So, practical coding schemes for URA with reasonable complexity are needed to achieve the results predicted by the bound.

-It is assumed in slotted ALOHA that the decoding works if there is no collision and the single-user decoding is successful as the collided packets are discarded in slotted ALOHA protocol.
-Moreover, as shown in \cite{polyanskiy2017perspective}, TIN coding satisfies the following approximation